WooCommerce Simple Auctions v3.0.9 Released

 Start small: pick one auction type, nail your listings with pro visuals and low starting prices, promote early via email and niche communities, and scale from there.
 Self-hosted auctions aren’t just an eBay alternative, they’re your edge in niches where personalization wins.

 Ready to get started?
-Get WooCommerce Simple Auctions on CodeCanyon
+Get WooCommerce Simple Auctions in our store!

 Celebrating 10 Years of WooCommerce Lottery